Welcome to the now “annual” Canadian AI Ecosystem Map. What a year it’s been.

 Attracting international talent (note: not organizations but individuals) is the most important place to channel our efforts.
 The rate of university graduates alone won’t be sufficient to meet demand.

 So far, we’ve maintained a healthy pool of talent thanks in part to immigration.
 Canada’s independent AI labs working on impactful projects along with its general soft power have made our country quite competitive against Silicon Valley when it comes to attracting smart people from abroad.
-But it’s the progressive immigration policy that have kept the gates wide open for them to actually get here.
+But it’s the progressive immigration policy that has kept the gates wide open for them to actually get here.

 Today, it’s quite easy for ambitious, educated people to come and work in Canada.
 The Global Skills Strategy, started last November, has shortened the visa application process to 2 weeks for the much-needed talent (compare that to the 18 months for an H1B1 Visa in the US).
 Another incredible initiative is the automatic 3-year Post-Graduate Open Work Permit for anyone who has completed a university degree in Canada.